 By including a bequest to the Immanuel Foundation in your will or trust, you are ensuring that Immanuel can continue its ministry for years to come.

-A charitable gift annuity is a simple agreement that exchanges a gift to the Immanuel Foundation for secure, guaranteed income for life for you or a person you designate.
-Not only does this gift provide you with regular payments and allow us to further our mission, but when you create a charitable gift annuity with the Immanuel Foundation you can receive a variety of tax benefits, including a federal income tax charitable deduction and a Montana Endowment Tax Credit equal to 40% of the charitable value of your gift.
+A charitable gift annuity is a contractual agreement that exchanges a gift to the Immanuel Foundation for secure, guaranteed income for life for you or a person you designate.
+Not only does this gift provide you with regular payments and allow us to further our mission, but when you create a charitable gift annuity with the Immanuel Foundation you also receive a variety of tax benefits, including a federal income tax charitable deduction and a Montana Endowment Tax Credit equal to 40% of the charitable value of your gift if the annuity restricts your gift to a permanent endowment in your name!
 Charitable Gift Annuities can be established with cash or a gift of stock. *

-A charitable remainder trust enables you to provide income for yourself and your loved ones, and also make a meaningful gift to Immanuel.
-Benefits of a charitable remainder trust include: potential for a partial charitable income tax deduction in the year you create the trust; a Montana Endowment Tax Credit up to $10,000 per individual; the potential for an increased income; and up-front capital gains tax avoidance.*
+A charitable remainder trust enables you to provide income for yourself and/or your loved ones, and also make a meaningful gift to Immanuel.
+Benefits of a charitable remainder trust include: potential for a charitable income tax deduction in the year you create the trust; a potential Montana Endowment Tax Credit up to $10,000 per individual; the likelihood of increased income; and up-front capital gains tax avoidance.*

 There are two ways to receive payments with charitable remainder trusts.
-The Annuity Trust pays you, each year, the same dollar amount you choose from the beginning.
-Your payments stay the same, regardless of fluctuations in trust investments.
-The Unitrust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
-The amount of your payments is determined annually.
+The Annuity Trust pays you, each year, the same dollar amount you establish at the beginning.
+Your payments stay the same, regardless of market fluctuations in trust investments.
+The Unitrust pays you a variable amount based on a fixed percentage of the fair market value of the trust assets valued each year.